-You may be able to pay your Self Assessment tax bill through your PAYE tax code if you owe less than £3,000.
+You may be able to pay your Self Assessment tax bill through your PAYE tax code.
 The tax you owe is deducted from your salary or pension.

 You must still complete a tax return if you choose to pay the tax charge through your tax code.